Radio Campo

 The glass mount on the drivers side is a cell antenna for my Verizon phone or wireless card.

-The finished product, ready for fun or fire season.
+The finished product, ready for fun or fire season

 NVIS Antenna for Mobile